 #3.
 Sensitive content

-This requires not only translation but also localization and very often transcreation; changing the language but keeping the original message of your brand.
+This requires not only translation but also localization and very often transcreation; changing the language while retaining the original message of your brand.
 Cultural context is something that machines still haven’t comprehended.

 In the cases listed above, machine translation can play a big role in modern localization workflows, as machine translation can be used to speed up the localization process, only to be reviewed by a native speaker of the target language who will change and adapt the translation as required by the target audience.